My great friend and teacher, Brooks Walker once said:

 If we are to be true followers of Christ we need to understand what constitutes a church.

-Let’s try to remember that Christ is only present in our church building when we come to worship.
-And, He doesn’t look around to see how great the facilities are.
+Christ is only present when we come to worship, and He doesn’t take notice of how impressive the facilities are.

 Love in Christ